thorwhalen/umpyre/pybits/Print lists (or iterables), but don't like how it's rendered, and don't want to type too much to make it so..md

-*# Problem: Print lists (or iterables), but don't like how it's rendered, and don't want to type too much to make it so.*
+3# Problem: Print lists (or iterables), but don't like how it's rendered, and don't want to type too much to make it so.

-*# Solution: Know your print function better (and string formatting, which can go a long way)*
+## Solution: Know your print function better (and string formatting, which can go a long way)

 The examples talk for themselves...